carpentries-incubator/byte-sized-rse-code-quality/index.md

 - Identify key code style practices and how they vary between programming languages.
 - Recognise how maintaining good code style can reduce bugs and improve code quality.
 - Explain what a linter is and describe its role in detecting errors and enforcing style.
+- Perform automated code style checking and static code analysis with a linter.